 This pharmacology course provides concepts of basic pharmacology and methods of calculating drug dosages.
 Principles and skills related to medication preparation and administration of non-parenteral and parenteral medications will be emphasized.
 Medication classification, action and effects are discussed.
 Laboratory performance of non-parenteral and parenteral medications will be demonstrated prior to clinical administration of medications to patients.
-(Prerequisites: Concurrent registration in PNM 1210, PNM 1220 & PNM 1240.
-Previous or concurrent registration in BIOL 1107, ENGL 1117).
-(3 C/2 lect, 3 lab).
+This course requires admission to the Practical Nursing program and previous or concurrent registration in BIOL 1107, ENG 1117.
+(Prerequisites: None).

-PNM 1210 Success in Nursing
+PNM 1210 Success in Nursing 1 credit: 1 hour lecture/week

 This course is designed to assist the student to develop life management skills that support success in nursing school and future career positions.
 Emphasis is placed on the practical application of topics such as stress, time management, motivation, goal setting, and learning style.
 The variety of educational and career opportunities and survival tips for a successful nursing education experience will be discussed.
 (Prerequisites: Admission into Practical Nursing Program).
-(1 C).